If you don’t believe that, I will give you a means to accurately verify this for yourself a bit later.

 - Assume that there is valuable advice to be had about getting big laughs on stage from comedians or comedy teachers who can’t generate big laughs on stage themselves.

-But don’t take my word it.
+But do not take my word it.
 Not at all.
 Here’s all you have to do to easily verify if any of what I have just presented is accurate for yourself.

 Go to any stand-up comedy open mic as an audience member, armed with a piece of paper and a writing utensil.